JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/back-and-forth/index.md

 When the popup appears, start speed typing to get to the symbol, using the "camel hump" syntax universal to speed searching.

-Once you select your choice, PyCharm not only opens the file but puts the cursor on the spot of the declaration of the symbol.
+Once you select your choice, GoLand not only opens the file but puts the cursor on the spot of the declaration of the symbol.

 Remember, this isn't just for Python symbols.
 This matches in JS, CSS,